 The business analyst resume should be precise and informative, and it should grab an employer’s attention immediately.
 Start with a summary defining yourself as a business analyst and stating your years of experience and most important skills.
 If you are a recent graduate, include the degree you earned, and any certifications you have relating to the position.

 Next, make a section within your business analyst resume that consists of bullet points outlining your key accomplishments and core competencies.
 These will include all of your technical and functional skills and your accomplishments relating to the position you’re seeking.
 Include all the software products you have experience with and, more importantly, the main job functions you’ve done in the areas of strategic planning, analyzing business models, managing change, and creating and implementing processes.
 Make sure you emphasize your success in communicating with various departments and creating consensus.

-When you write the work experience section of your business analyst resume with banner, present it in reverse chronological order.
+When you write the work experience section of your business analyst resume, present it in reverse chronological order.
 List the name of the company and your most recent title first.
 You should make your job titles bold face so they will stand out to an employer inclined to skim over the body of the resume.
 Give a date range for each title and list, using bullet points, the highlights of your experience in each role.
 These highlights should include the role you had in specific projects, your responsibilities and the outcome of the project.
 You should also include some of your key personality traits, especially those that enable you to do a good job as a business analyst.
 If your teamwork ability, talent at synthesizing large quantities of information quickly, or skill at motivating others led to the success of a particular project, be sure to include it.
 Finally, add your education and certifications at the end, unless you’re a recent graduate.
 If you’ve just graduated and you don’t have much work experience, put this section after your key skills list and before your work experience.
 If you are ready to begin creating your Business Analyst resume, click here!